truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -d '{ "server_id": "<id>", "tool_name": "<remote_tool_name>" }'
 ```

-**Description:** Adds a tool from an MCP server into Letta’s tool list.
+**Description:** Adds a tool from an MCP server into Letta's tool list.
 Essentially, you specify which tool (by name or ID) on which server to import, and Letta will create a local tool that proxies to the remote implementation.

 **Response Fields:** Returns the created local tool object (with standard fields like `id`, `name`, etc.).
-The `source_type` or other metadata may indicate it’s an MCP proxy.
+The `source_type` or other metadata may indicate it's an MCP proxy.
 Once created, it behaves like a normal tool that can be attached to agents.

 ### DELETE `/v1/tools/mcp/servers/{server_id}` – Delete MCP Server from Config